 - This is not an online course!
 If you believe you will have difficulty attending the lectures "live," please contact the instructor immediately. - Synchronous lectures: You are expected to attend all lectures during the regular class times.
 Real-time interaction with the professor and other students in class are an essential aspect of the learning experience in this course. - For students interested in attending lectures in the classroom, a scheduling system managed by the university will control room occupancy.
 Pay close attention to university announcements about this. - Video recording: We wanted to record lectures for offline viewing, but following advice by university legal experts, we will unfortunately not be able to do so for the time being.
-In short, whenever students appear in a recording, even if it is via chat or by drawing on a shared whiteboard, there are serious privacy implications.
+In short, whenever students appear in a recording, even if it is via chat or by drawing on a shared whiteboard, there are privacy implications.
 Things become even more challenging when a person is located in a different state or country that have their own privacy laws and requirements.
-Unless the university can guarantee the instructor absolute immunity from any possible recording-related legal issues, no lectures will be recorded. - For the same reasons, we also ask that no student or TA record any lectures or other course-related interactions, e.g., office hours.
-This is very important and serious.
-We understand that you may want to have those videos for study purposes, but you are risking serious legal consequences.
+Unless the university can guarantee the instructor absolute immunity from any possible recording-related legal issues, no lectures will be recorded. - or other course-related interactions, e.g., office hours.
+This is very important

-- Office hours will be held remotely by default.
+- and serious.
+We understand that you may want to have those videos for study purposes, but you are risking serious legal consequences. - Office hours will be held remotely by default.
 We will use Zoom, but all interactions are still happening in real-time.
-We will use screen sharing and virtual whiteboards. - Exam format: It is your responsibility to ensure that you will have a stable and reliable Internet connection to Canvas during the exam time window. - We will provide a practice exam for you to explore and test your setup. - We strongly advise to have a backup option ready.
+We will use screen sharing and virtual whiteboards. - Exam format: It is your responsibility to ensure that you will have a stable and reliable Internet connection to Gradescope during the exam time window. - We will provide a practice exam for you to explore and test your setup. - We strongly advise to have a backup option ready.
 For example, if your default Internet access is via a cable provider, set up Internet access via your cell phone service as well.
 Maybe you can plug your phone's SIM card into your laptop or tablet, or you can use tethering to let your cell phone serve as an Internet access point for your computer.
 Or maybe there is a Café in your neighborhood that provides good Internet access.
-Taking the exam requires very little bandwidth and even a slow connection should be fine. - Test how Internet service interruptions affect the exam-taking process.
-Can you keep typing in Canvas in your browser when you disconnect your computer from the Internet?
-Can you submit the completed answer when you reconnect? - Important: We understand that these are difficult circumstances and we want to help you get through them as much as possible.
+Taking the exam requires very little bandwidth and even a slow connection should be fine. - o Important: We understand that these are difficult circumstances and we want to help you get through them as much as possible.
 However, we also must ensure a fair exam environment that discourages any cheating attempts.
 Hence, we unfortunately cannot consider accommodations or exceptions due to technical difficulties on your side.
 The reason is that we have no way of verifying if somebody really suffered from an Internet outage or just made it up because they were not sufficiently prepared and wanted to force a time extension. - If you believe that you may likely suffer from Internet-connection issues, contact the instructor immediately.
 One option would be for you to take the exam in the classroom.
 However, seating capacity is limited due to COVID restrictions and this option may or may not be available, e.g., if the governor or mayor prohibit on-campus instruction.